arnabd88/Satire/README.md

 The "--help" command clarifies all the supporting arguments

 #### Example1 (with default options)
-  > python3 src/satern.py --std --file p3 src/satern.py --std --file large_benchmarks/reduction/Reduction_1024.txt
+  > python3 src/satern.py --std --file large_benchmarks/reduction/Reduction_1024.txt

  The execution generates a `default.log` containing logging traces of the execution for debugging.
 This file name can be modified using the `--logfile <filename1>` option.